UMD: A Globally Connected University

 New Freshmen and Transfer Undergraduate Students

-Since 2009, health insurance is mandatory for all newly admitted undergraduate freshmen and undergraduate transfer students registered for 6 or more credits.
-These students must complete an on-line form at www.firststudent.com to indicate whether they either:
+Health insurance is mandatory for all newly admitted undergraduate freshmen and undergraduate transfer students registered for 6 or more credits.

-If a student has not waived out of the University Student Health Insurance Plan (SHIP), he/she will automatically be enrolled in SHIP for the academic year and the cost will be billed to his/her student bursar account.
-Students who submit the waiver by the Univesity's deadline will not be charged the University's SHIP fee.
+All undergraduate F-1 and J1 students will be automatically enrolled in the University Student Health Insurance Plan (SHIP), he/she will automatically be enrolled in SHIP for the academic year and the cost will be billed to his/her student bursar account.

 Read more on the Health Center's website.